swayoleg/tar-multibackup/README.md

 * `backup_retention` = Retention time how long we should keep the backups
 * `pre_commands` = Array of commands that are executed before the backup starts (stop specific service)
 * `post_commands` = Array of commands that are executed after the backup finished (start specific service)
 * `use_destination_as_root_folder` = 0 or 1.
-Default 0; Use 1 if you don' want to create sub-folders for each backup source - just appear prefix in name, read example.
+Default 0; Use 1 if you don' want to create sub-folders for each backup source - just appear postfix in name, read example.

 ### Environment configurations